BytePane

 What is Zod used for?

 Zod is primarily used for typescript-first schema validation.
-It was created by Colin McDonnell in 2020 and follows the schema validation paradigm.
+It was created by Colin McDonnell in 2020.
+It follows the schema validation paradigm.

 Is Zod hard to learn?